Back in Time for Murder

 2060-2098

-President Renji Bon was the final U.S. President in history.
-Upon his unexplained death in the year 2098, Genesee Glasco took over the reigns as not only the new leader of the United States but of the world.
-Renji was a courageous leader and was the first president in history to be elected by a unanimous vote.
-He has been deeply missed by all citizens of what was the former United States.
+President Renji Bon was the final U.S. President.
+Upon his unexplained death in 2098, Genesee Glasco took over the reins as the new leader of the United States and the world.
+Renji was a courageous leader and the first president in history to be elected unanimously.
+All citizens of the former United States have deeply missed Renji.

-Suggested Attire: Futuristic military uniform – black leather, etc. In the ‘future’, the U.S. Presidents were the true leaders of the armed forces and served on the front line.
-Use futuristic toy weaponry as optional accessories – be creative.
+Suggested Attire: Wear a futuristic military uniform, such as black leather.
+In the ‘future,’ the U.S. Presidents were the true leaders of the armed forces and served on the front line.
+Use futuristic toy weaponry as optional accessories—be creative.

 UVEY XO